clang-tools 22.0.0git

 .

-Definition at line 92 of file ExprSequence.cpp.
+Definition at line 90 of file ExprSequence.cpp.

-References clang::tidy::utils::getParentStmts(), inSequence(), and Parent.
+References clang::tidy::utils::getParentStmts(), and inSequence().

-Referenced by inSequence(), and potentiallyAfter().
+Referenced by clang::tidy::cppcoreguidelines::NoSuspendWithLockCheck::check(), inSequence(), and potentiallyAfter().

 bool clang::tidy::utils::ExprSequence::potentiallyAfter | ( | const Stmt * | After, |

-const Stmt * | Before | ||
+const Stmt * | Before ) const |

 Returns whether After